stefaniecg/stefaniecg.github.io/bib_dis/main.md

 2. We pray for the person [(1 Timothy 2:1)](https://my.bible.com/bible/59/1TI.2.1).

 ## The Gap
+The goal of our ministry has always been to meet people, share the Gospel, and make disciples.
+But the usual case of our encounters is that after planting the Gospel seed, we never see the people again (with a few exceptions).
-I realized that through our current SoM we do not have a method to follow up with the people we talk to.
+Our current SoM does not have a clearly outlined method to follow up with the people we talk to.
-We usually never see them again.
-Even though it is undeniably that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we do not have a method to follow up. through our current method we can know: _'Where is each person at now?
-(Meet them)'_.
+Even though it is undeniably that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we do not have a method to follow up.
-But our current SoM fails to follow up: _'What is their next step?
+Through our current method we share the Gospel with the _lost_ and can know: _'Where is each person at now?
+(Meet them)'_, but it fails to follow up: _'What is their next step?
 (Move them)'_.
-We want to change that.
+We want to address that by devising a clearly outlined method to follow up with the people we encounter: invite them to a follow up encounter.

 ## A paradigm shift: From ministries to Movements
 The **Shiftm2M** seminar [|2|](#references) teaches leadership and disciple making Jesus-style.